-The powerplant used in the remotely piloted aircraft features Rolls Royce North America’s AE 3007H turbofan engine, which provides a maximum thrust of 7,600lb.
+The powerplant used in the remotely piloted aircraft features Rolls-Royce North America’s AE 3007H turbofan engine, which has a fuel capacity of 17,300lb (7,847kg) and provides a maximum thrust of 7,600lb.

 The UAS can attain a maximum speed of 310kt (575km/h) and fly at a maximum altitude of 60,000ft (18,288m).

 The AGS core features a combination of ground, air and mission support segments that provide near-real-time, persistent wide-area terrestrial and maritime surveillance in all weather conditions during day and night.
 It also incorporates advanced sensor technologies.